Updat3

 Brief

-Brent crude prices have experienced a significant decline, dropping to $97.48 a barrel, as hopes rise for the reopening of the Strait of Hormuz.
+Brent crude oil prices have experienced a significant decline, dropping to $97.48 a barrel as optimism grows regarding the potential reopening of the Strait of Hormuz.
+This development follows statements from Iran’s Islamic Revolutionary Guard Corps navy, which indicated that the strait could reopen due to the cessation of threats from aggressors.

 Why it matters